 This also can help attract physician referrals too.
 The patient care coordinator or doctor might need reassurance that physical therapy is the right course of treatment.
 By providing educational content, you can demonstrate your expertise and confirm that PT is a good fit for the patient.

-Check out this example from our client, Kinect PT on how physical therapy can help back pain.
+Check out this example from our client, PT of Melissa, on how physical therapy can help back pain.